 - Headaches, sweating or fever

 The severity of withdrawal symptoms depends on the type of drugs used, the longevity of use, and the overall history of substance abuse.
-No matter where you detox, withdrawal symptoms will be uncomfortable, but they don’t have to be unsafe.
-Under medical supervision, professionals will monitor your vital signs and provide medication-assisted treatment that can help keep you more comfortable.
+No matter where you detox, withdrawal symptoms will be uncomfortable.
+However, they don’t have to be unsafe.
+Under medical supervision, professionals will monitor your vital signs.
+If necessary, they’ll also provide medication-assisted treatment that can help keep you more comfortable.

 Medical and Mental Supervision

 The strain detox puts on the body is extreme and significant.
-Facilities with medically supervised detox options offer a safe environment for substance recovery, where individuals experiencing severe withdrawals are medically monitored and experience fewer environmental triggers to use.
+Facilities with medically supervised detox options offer a safe environment for substance recovery.
+In this setting, individuals experiencing severe withdrawals are medically monitored and experience fewer environmental triggers to use.
 In this type of medically supervised setting, the option for tapering or using medication to decrease symptoms is also available to ease the discomfort.

 The detoxification process is just as difficult—sometimes even more so—on mental stability as the body.
 For this reason, medically supervised detox will often include access to additional support staff, holistic treatment, and ongoing care to get you through the worst symptoms.